ayush65/mark11-is-your-birthday-lucky-neog-camp/README.md

 # IS YOUR BIRTHDAY LUCKY ?

-A brief description of what this project does and who it's for get the that our birthday is lucky or not .
+This project helps us to  get the that our birthday is lucky or not .

 When we give our birth date and our lucky number and we click on search on result then we get to know our birthday is lucky or not .